exoplatform/exo-documentation/docs/Gamification.rst

 Leaderboard
 =============

-Leaderboards will give you a snapshot of your gained points progress, and of other collaborators in your platform to encourage them to gain more points.
+Leaderboards display a snapshot of how your earned points compare to other users.
+It's a friendly competition designed to encourage everyone to earn more points.

 |image9|